mirswamp/swamp-scarf-db/scarf-to-database-version3/README.md

 ------------------Finished--------------------
 ```

-> Note (For MongoDB):  If you notice any authentication related error messages from ``.
+> Note (For MongoDB):  If you notice any authentication related error messages.
 Please check if the `authenticationDatabase` used for the user is same as the database that you are trying to access

 #### Example document (MongoDB)